In this video W.C. Branham’s Chad Randleman answers some of the most common questions we receive regarding right angle gearboxes.

 What are your required shaft and keyway fits and tolerances for your Insert-A-Shaft gearboxes?

-If a free-sliding fit is desired, your shafting should have a nominal dimension with a tolerance of plus zero, minus two-thousand seven-inch.
+If a free-sliding fit is desired, your shafting should have a nominal dimension with a tolerance of +0.00/-.002 inch.
 The same goes for the keyway.
-If a free-sliding fit is desired, your keyway width should also have a nominal dimension of plus zero, minus two-thousand tolerance.
+If a free-sliding fit is desired, your keyway width should be nominal dimension of -0.00/+.002 inch.
 This will ensure that your shafting slides freely into the bores of the Insert-A-Shaft gearbox and no binding occurs.

 Can your gearboxes be mounted in any orientation?